 Lenovo’s smart display is a counter-friendly smart display that’s a great jack-of-all-trades, not really specializing in anything, but doing a good job at pretty much everything.
 It’s controlled by Google Assistant and, as we noted in our review, comes with a handy camera shut-off option if you want to ensure your privacy.

 It’s a great display for looking up recipes in the kitchen or checking your calendar with a voice command.
-It’s the best looking of the bunch with a bamboo backing, and you can buy the device with either an 8-inch or 10-inch screen.
+It’s the best looking of the bunch with a bamboo backing, and you can buy the device with either a 7-inch, 8-inch,

 Who’s it for: Those who use Google Assistant and want an excellent smart display to use with it.
 Google Assistant has more video options than Alexa due to easy YouTube access, as well as plenty of scheduling, music (with strong audio), interactive searching, and video call options.
 It’s also one of the few displays that gives you two choices of display size, which is a great way to customize based on what you want.